stdombek/docs/content/en/docs/_index.md

 This documentation supports the Quesnelia release of FOLIO.
 Use the Releases menu to select a released version as needed.
 {{% /alert %}}

+**This section of the documentation contains links to external sites.
+Please be advised that these external sites are not maintained by the FOLIO Documentation Group and may be aligned with a different FOLIO release.**

 Welcome to FOLIO documentation.
 FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.

 ![FOLIO Intro](/img/FOLIO_6.png)